 The use of corn for producing ethanol raised the price of corn around the world.
 This is not good for several nations where corn is a staple food.
 I prefer to see corn used to feed hungry people than to see it used to feed our over-sized SUVs.

-The recent success of wind power devices is a shock to me.
+The recent success of wind power devices will help reduce global warming.
+This success is a shock to me.
 One of the reasons, I had minimized the future of wind power is that I live in Louisiana which is the home of powerful hurricanes and, possibly even more important, the home of fanatical bird (ducks, geese, etc) hunters.
-Theoretically, Louisiana would be ideal for wind power devices because of average wind speed but would the windmills hold up in hurricanes and would the duck hunters allow their ducks to be slaughtered flying through the windmills?
+Theoretically, Louisiana would be ideal for wind power devices because of average wind speed but would the windmills hold up in strong hurricanes and would the duck hunters allow their ducks to be slaughtered flying through the windmills?

 The market for wind power is booming!
 For example, in Denmark, over 20% of the nation's energy requirements are being met with wind power.
-Even in the larger countries of Germany and Spain, wind energy is providing over 7% of energy requirements.
+Even in the larger countries of Germany and Spain, wind energy is providing about 10% of energy requirements.
 One projection indicated that wind power would be supplying over 15% of Europe's energy requirements by 2020.